Coldplay: Endorsements

-Despite their worldwide popularity, Coldplay have remained notoriously protective of how their material appears in the media.
-The band allow songs to be used in movies and television shows regularly, but commercials are limited to very rare occasions.
-In 2002, it was reported they turned down over $85 million in contracts from companies such as Gatorade, Diet Coke and Gap.
-Martin said "We would not be able to live with ourselves if we sold the songs' meanings like that".
-The first instance one of their songs were used for advertisements was with "Viva la Vida" in 2008, the band signed a deal with Apple and promoted the single's exclusive availability on iTunes.
-In 2010, Martin appeared at the company's September event.
-After the death of Steve Jobs, Coldplay performed four tracks at the Apple Campus, posthumously thanking his support.
+Despite their worldwide popularity, Coldplay have remained notoriously protective of how their material appears in media.
+The band allow songs to be used in television shows and movies regularly, but most commercials are forbidden.
+In 2002, NME reported they turned down over $85 million in contracts from companies including Gatorade, Diet Coke and Gap.
+Martin stated "We would not be able to live with ourselves if we sold the songs' meanings like that".
+The first time one of their songs were used for advertisements was with "Viva la Vida" in 2008, the group signed a deal with Apple to promote the exclusive availability of the single on iTunes Store.
+In 2010, Martin appeared at the company's annual special event.
+Following the death of Steve Jobs, Coldplay performed on his memorial service at the Apple Campus, posthumously thanking his support.

 Six years later, they took part in a Target commercial which promoted the exclusive deluxe edition of Ghost Stories (2014).
-Meanwhile, the music video for "Adventure of a Lifetime", which was directed by Mat Whitecross and recorded at The Imaginarium, had a Beats product placement.
+Meanwhile, the music video for "Adventure of a Lifetime", which was directed by Mat Whitecross and recorded at the Imaginarium, had a Beats product placement.
 The company was allowed to use some parts of the video on their commercials as a return for covering the budget.
-In 2018, director Jon M. Chu revealed he sent a letter directly to the band laying out all his reasons in order to get a permission for using "Yellow" on Crazy Rich Asians.
-After it was granted, a Chinese-language cover of the track was commissioned as well.
+In 2018, filmmaker Jon M. Chu revealed he sent a letter directly to the band laying out all his reasons in order to get permission for using "Yellow" in Crazy Rich Asians.
+After it was granted, a Chinese-language cover was commissioned.

 In 2021, Coldplay announced a major partnership with German multinational BMW as part of their efforts to make touring as sustainable as possible.
 They commented the company's technology, which includes the first recyclable car batteries in the world, is able to power live performances almost entirely from renewable energy.
-As part of the deal, the band contributed on the marketing of two electric cars from the company and allowed "Higher Power" to be used in advertisements.
-In 2022, DHL became Coldplay's freight partner for the Music of the Spheres World Tour (2022–23) due to the company's "expertise and investment in sustainable logistics" and transport solutions.
+As part of the deal, the band contributed on the marketing of two electric cars from the company and licensed "Higher Power" for advertisements.
+In 2022, Coldplay partnered with DHL to reduce the logistic impact of the Music of the Spheres World Tour, which included the use of electric vehicles and biofuel whenever possible.